vittominacori/watch-token/routes/create.md

 ---
 component: Generator
 title: Create your ERC20 Token Widget | WatchToken
-description: Enter your ERC20 Token details, create your Widget and share or embed in your Website.
+description: Create a Widget for your ERC20 Token.
+Enter your ERC20 Token details, create a Widget and share it with your users.
 permalink: /create
 canonicalUrl: https://vittominacori.github.io/watch-token/create/
 meta: